-To establish a more complete picture of the biological diversity and ecological value of older, hardwood forest in Indiana, the Indiana Forest Alliance is partnering with the Hoosier Environmental Council and other environmental groups to conduct a comprehensive inventory of flora and fauna in Morgan-Monroe and Yellowwood State Forests, as well as a 700-acre tract within Hoosier National Forest.
+To establish a more complete picture of the biological diversity and ecological value of older, hardwood forests in Indiana, the Indiana Forest Alliance has been conducting comprehensive inventories of flora and fauna in Morgan-Monroe and Yellowwood State Forests, as well as a 700-acre tract within Hoosier National Forest.

-This multi-year inventory is known as an “Ecoblitz” — to distinguish itself from a more rapid, short-term “Bioblitz.”
-Its objectives are not only to establish what animals and plants are surviving in this deep forest but also, when possible, to document how well they are surviving.
+These surveys, known as “Ecoblitzes,” are distinguished from the more rapid, short-term bioblitzes.
+Its objectives are not only to establish what animals and plants survive in this deep forest but also, when possible, to document how well they are surviving.